 Use words to provoke a, “Can you tell me more?” from a potential buyer.
 Use the chance to push on a pain—or surface an unknown fact the prospect needs to know about (before they can make an informed decision).

-Remember: The goal is to get on the radar of your decision-maker(s) by asking for permission to facilitate a conversation—not discuss need.
+Remember: The goal is to provoke your decision-maker’s curiosity.
+This involves asking for permission to facilitate a conversation—not discuss need.

 Questions about this technique?
 Interested in attending an online clinic where I improve your email message to earn more response?
-Just ask.
-Send me an email or get in touch via comments below.
+Join our community.

 Photo credit: Sebastian Wiertz